US accuses Russian state media of meddling in 2024 election – DW – 09/04/2024

 Meanwhile, the Justice Department has also ordered the seizure of 32 domains "used in Russian government-directed foreign malign influence campaigns," it said in a statement.

-"(Russian) President Vladimir Putin's inner circle ... directed Russian public relations companies to promote disinformation and state-sponsored narratives as part of a campaign to influence the 2024 US Presidential Election," Attorney General Merrick B. Garland said.
+"(Russian) President Vladimir Putin's inner circle ... directed Russian public relations companies to promote disinformation and state-sponsored narratives as part of a campaign to influence the 2024 US Presidential Election," Garland said.

 "The sites we are seizing today were filled with Russian government propaganda that had been created by the Kremlin to reduce international support for Ukraine, bolster pro-Russian policies and interests, and influence voters in the United States and other countries," Garland added.